DV

 What is the difference between IEFA and VEA?

-IEFA (iShares Core MSCI EAFE ETF) tracks MSCI EAFE IMI Index with an index strategy, while VEA (Vanguard FTSE Developed Markets ETF) tracks FTSE Developed All Cap ex US Index with an international approach.
-They are issued by BlackRock and Vanguard respectively.
+IEFA (iShares Core MSCI EAFE ETF) tracks MSCI EAFE IMI Index with an index approach, while VEA (Vanguard FTSE Developed Markets ETF) tracks FTSE Developed All Cap ex US Index with an international approach.
+They are issued by iShares and Vanguard respectively.

 Can I hold both IEFA and VEA?